macs30200-s22/The-Influence-of-Investor-Sentiment-on-Stock-Volatility-Empirical-Tests-from-the-Financial-Social-M/README.md

 ### Step 1: Data Collection (in the folder `Data`)
 - Social Media Data: 10 target companies' text data (posts), which is scrapped from StockTwits.
 The data is in the folder `scrapped_data`.
-- Stock Volatility Data: VIX's historical data, which is downloaded from Yahoo Finance.
+- Stock Volatility Data (`VIX.csv`): VIX's historical data, which is downloaded from Yahoo Finance.
 - Combined Data (`volatility_polarity.csv`): this dataset includes sentiment score and volatility.

 ### Step 2: Sentiment Analysis